Ammoland News’, Jim Grant, shoots & reviews the Kel-Tec CMR-30 .22 Magnum Carbine.

 The accuracy and reliability of the CMR-30 were excellent.
-Depending on the round, the CMR-30 was capable of producing two-inch groups at 100 yards with a holographic sight.
-And with a magnified optic, I was able to squeeze even better groups from the gun.
+Depending on the round, the CMR-30 could produce two-inch groups at 100 yards with a holographic sight.
+And with a magnified optic, I could squeeze even better groups from the gun.
 So much so, that old 12 gauge hulls were no match for the CMR-30, with first-shot hits being the norm, not the exception.

 Low recoil, great capacity, solid reliability, and accuracy – what’s not to love?
 Indeed, I found the Kel-Tec CMR-30 to be an excellent little gun that would make a world-class backpacking carbine, survival rifle, or bugout weapon.
 Yes, it’s not as effective as say a .223 rifle, but it’s lighter, smaller, and can use a stock without a tax stamp.
 Plus, it’s not terribly expensive with an MSRP of $629.99.